Guide

 # List tools exposed by the nylas server

 The Nylas CLI has a built-in MCP server mode that exposes 16 email and calendar tools through the Model Context Protocol.
-To use it with manus-mcp-cli, you first install and authenticate the Nylas CLI inside the Manus sandbox, then register it as an MCP server.
+To use it with manus-mcp-cli, you first install and configure the Nylas CLI inside the Manus sandbox, then register it as an MCP server.
 This gives your Manus agent full email and calendar access through structured tool calls.

 # Step 1: Install the Nylas CLI in the Manus sandbox